 Let’s make your customer journeys world-class!

 2. What is a workflow engine?

 Simply put, a workflow engine is a management software feature that effectively works as a trigger between specific, consecutive actions.
-The user decides the succession according to the strategy they want to implement.
+Dedicated workflow software is also a great option for businesses.
+No matter the solution you go with, the user can decide the strategy they want to implement.

-The easiest way to think of it is in terms of an “If [action] then [action]” sentence.
-A concrete example would be: “If an appointment is created, notify the assigned engineer.”
-That would be a fairly simple workflow and it’s something most software come with as a built in feature.
+The easiest way to think of it is in terms of an “If [action] then [action]” sequence.
+A concrete example would be: “If an appointment is created, a notification will ping the assigned engineer.”
+That would be a fairly simple workflow and it’s typical of something most workflow software will come with, built in.

-The true value of a workflow engine is that you can devise much more complex series of actions and personalise them to fit your business strategy.
+The true value of a workflow engine is that you can devise a complex series of actions and personalise them to fit your business strategy.